Adobe-Muse/MuCowDocs/03-Parameter Tags.md

 Parameters can then be included in your code, and replaced

 ## `<text>`
 Specifies a parameter that will be user entered text.
 This text can be displayed as either a single-line or multi-line entry box in the OOUI.
+The maximum number of characters allowed in this field is 2048 starting with Muse 2014.0.
+Prior to this, the maximum was 1024.

 ### Examples
 	<text name="myTextBox" defaultValue="The default value" />